 Three patterns solve almost all integration cases: 1) Direct API for point-to-point, low-latency connections; 2) Middleware / iPaaS / ESB when multiple systems (e.g. SAP EAM, CMMS, CAFM, IoT platform) come together; 3) Batch synchronization for large geometry or history imports.
 In practice, middleware is the most robust choice – it allows transformations, ID matching, and retry logic without changing the core systems.

-Trade-off: Direct connections are faster to By integrating sustainable practices into the, but they intertwine systems and make later vendor changes difficult.
+Trade-off: Direct connections are faster to Toggle Dark Mode, but they intertwine systems and make later vendor changes more difficult.
 Middleware costs more initially, but reduces integration effort and data mapping risks in the long run.

-- Quick Check Before Integration: Define (a) unique identifiers (UUIDs), (b) a canonical field mapping, and (c) conflict rules (e.g., last write wins vs. system priority).
+- Quick check before integration: Define (a) unique identifiers (UUIDs), (b) a canonical field mapping, and (c) conflict resolution rules (e.g., last write wins vs. system priority).

 - Security aspects: API keys, certificates, VPN or TLS, as well as role and permission management must be part of the interface specification.